 - Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.

-- Following elections held in Djibouti on 22 February 2013 there have been reports of clashes between protesters and the security forces.
-Australians in Djibouti should avoid all protests, demonstrations and large gatherings as they can turn violent.
+- Australians in Djibouti should avoid all protests, demonstrations and large gatherings as they can turn violent.

-- We strongly advise you not to travel to the border with Eritrea because of the ongoing border tensions.
+- We strongly advise you not to travel within ten kilometres of the border with Eritrea because of the ongoing border tensions.

 - Australia has a Consulate in Djibouti, headed by an Honorary Consul, which can provide limited consular assistance.
 The Australian Embassy in Addis Ababa provides full consular and passport assistance to Australians in Djibouti.

 - See Travel Smart for general advice for all travellers.